tomaarsen/Binance-Portfolio-Reallocation-Showcase/README.md

 <b>Portfolio Reallocation</b><br>
 The concept of this method is simple.
 The value of your holdings should follow a specific, predetermined ratio.
 This ratio can be anything.
-If you have two coins, with a ratio of 1:1, and one of them goes up in value, the ratio will shift to for example 1.04:1.
+If you have two coins, with a ratio of 1:1, and one of them goes up in value, the ratio will shift from 50% and 50% to for example
+54% and 46%.
 A reallocation bot will then sell some of the coin that performed well, and invest it in the coin that didn't.
-The new ratio will be 1.02:1.02 (back to equal on both sides).<br>
+The new percent will yet again be 50% and 50% (back to equal on both sides, 1:1).<br>

 That's the concept.
 If you think about it properly, you realise that this bot will sell whenever a coin goes up, and buy whenever a coin goes down.
 This means the bot will automatically take profits of profitable coins, and reinvest lower for coins that performed poorly.